aliro-access-control/aliro-certification-tool/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

-For more information refer to the CSA code of conduct https://csa-iot.org/wp-content/uploads/2024/02/Alliance-Code-of-Conduct-20240110.pdf
+CSA members are all governed additionally by the organizational code of conduct: https://csa-iot.org/wp-content/uploads/2024/02/Alliance-Code-of-Conduct-20240110.pdf